 Otherwise, schedule an appointment with your physician as well as your optometrist.
 Be prepared to answer questions about your symptoms, general health and family history to receive an accurate assessment and diagnosis.

 Left untreated, exophthalmos can lead to corneal dryness, inflammation of the eye tissue and dry eye syndrome.
 The eyes may not be able to close completely during a blink, making them prone to insufficient lubrication and hydration.

 We can treat your dry eyes and relieve some of the uncomfortable symptoms associated with bulging eyes.
 Treatment will be tailor-made to meet the needs of your eyes and overall health status.

 To schedule a consultation, call The Dry Eye Center Of NY & NJ in NYC today!

-Our practice serves patients from New York City, Newark, Jersey City, and Elizabeth, New York and surrounding communities.
+Our practice serves patients across New York & New Jersey, including New York City, Montclair, Livingston, and South Orange, New York and surrounding communities.